google-site-verification: googlee90ef68c83eec857.html Malaysian Herbs (127)Asparagus-சதாவரி Skip to main content

 It may help relieve cough

-According to a 2000 study on mice, shatavari root juice is a natural cough remedy in West Bengal, India.
+According to a 2000 study on mice, Shatavari root juice is a natural cough remedy in West Bengal, India.
 Researchers evaluated its cough-relieving abilities in coughing mice.
-They found shatavari root extract stopped cough as well as the prescription cough medicine codeine phosphate.
-More studies are needed to determine how shatavari works to relive coughs.
+They found that Shatavari root extract stopped the cough as well as the prescription cough medicine codeine phosphate.
+More studies are needed to determine how shatavari works to relieve coughs.

 It may help treat diarrhea